-Clean Energy Leaders in Law (CELL) seeks to accelerate an equitable transition to renewable energy by providing legal services to marginalized communities seeking access to and ownership of clean power.
-This work is critical, as low-income neighborhoods and communities of color have been disproportionately overburdened by the effects of climate change and often lack access to renewable energy alternatives, such as residential solar.
-Through the establishment of complex special-purpose legal entities, law students and legal service organizations can improve access to community-owned renewable energy projects.
+Clean Energy Leaders in Law (CELL) seeks to accelerate an equitable transition to renewable energy.
+Low-income neighborhoods and communities of color disproportionately experience the burdens of climate change and often lack access to renewable energy alternatives, such as residential solar.
+Through CELL, students can support non-profits aiming to address these inequities and improve access to community-owned renewable energy projects.

-Students in CELL will engage in some of the below projects:
+Students in CELL will engage in policy and legal projects, including:

-- Researching and analyzing proposed and enacted federal/state/local legislation and regulations relating to renewable energy equity and their interactions with other programs;
+- Reviewing and analyzing proposed and enacted federal, state, or local legislation and regulations related to renewable energy equity,

-- Potentially providing some transactional support for larger projects on an ad hoc basis
+- Providing support for larger transactional projects on an ad hoc basis,

 For more information, please contact the student leaders at firstname.lastname@example.org.